njswede/bosphorus/README.md

 * Displays some day 2 operations that won't work outside the native vRA portal (such as Connect via RDP).
 * Only allows you to edit basic machine parameters when requesting catalog items.
 Networks, software components, etc. will be created using their default values.
 * In the Requests section, live update doesn't work for some day 2 operations.

+## Future updates

+I'm currently running Bosphorus as a side project, so updates may be sporadic.
+However, here is a list of updates I'm likely do post in the somewhat near future:

+* Support for tenants other than the default one.
+* More robust live update code.
+* Support for "skins" and "themes".
+* Basic support for approvals (e.g. an "inbox" where you can do approve/reject)